vvisionnn/RealmBinaries/README.md

+> Note for everyone
+> this repo is cloned from [https://github.com/Kolos65/RealmBinaries](https://github.com/Kolos65/RealmBinaries)

 # RealmBinaries

 Automated releases of [RealmSwift](https://github.com/realm/realm-swift) that publish the `XCFramework` binaries from the official [Carthage](https://github.com/Carthage/Carthage) release of the library as an [SPM](https://www.swift.org/package-manager/) package.